-- How and where do materials provide appropriate differentiated strategies and supports for students in special populations? - Do materials provide differentiation supports to sufficiently engage students in grade-level/course-level literacy? - Do the materials include overarching guidance on strategies and accommodations for special populations?
+- How and where do materials provide appropriate differentiated strategies and supports for students in special populations? - Do materials provide differentiation supports to sufficiently engage students in grade-level/course-level literacy?

+• Do the materials include overarching guidance on strategies and accommodations for special populations?
 Are these evident in lessons?

-Criterion 3.3 The program includes materials designed for each student's regular and active participation in grade-level/grade-band/series content.
+Criterion 3.3 The program includes materials designed for each child's regular and active participation in grade-level/grade-band/series content.
 Indicator 3n Materials regularly provide extensions to engage with literacy content and concepts at greater depth for students who read, write, speak, and/or listen above grade level.

-Scoring:

-2 points 1 point 0 points

-Materials provide multiple opportunities for advanced students to investigate the grade-level content at a higher level of complexity.
-AND No instances of advanced students doing more assignments than their classmates.
-Materials provide some opportunities for advanced students to investigate the grade-level content at a higher level of complexity.
-AND There are few instances of advanced students doing more assignments than their classmates.
-Materials provide few, if any, opportunities for advanced students to investigate the grade-level content at a higher level of complexity.
-OR There are many instances of advanced students doing more assignments than their classmates.
+- Materials provide multiple opportunities for advanced students to investigate the grade-level content at a higher level of complexity. - AND No insta - No instances of advanced students doing more assignments than their classmates.

+- Materials provide some opportunities for advanced students to investigate the grade-level content at a higher level of complexity. - There are few instances of advanced students doing more assignments than their classmates.

+- Materials provide few, if any, opportunities for advanced students to investigate the grade-level content at a higher level of complexity. - OR - There are many instances of advanced students doing more assignments than their classmates.